TheWerbinator/promptforge/docs/DECISIONS.md

 ## Why applicative (collect-all) validation instead of fail-fast?

 Fail-fast UX is hostile: user submits a form with 3 mistakes, gets told about #1, fixes it, submits again, gets told about #2, etc. Three round-trips.
 Applicative validation returns all 3 in one response.
 Pattern is canonical in functional-programming literature (Validation applicative vs Either monad).
-The module docstring calls this out explicitly because it's legible at the call site.
+The module docstring calls this out explicitly so the choice is legible at the call site.

 ## Why reject undeclared body variables at construction time?